fuzed-team/web/data/celebrities/README.md

 The script will:
 1. ✅ Read all images from category folders
-2. ✅ Extract face embeddings using InsightFace
+2. ✅ Extract face embeddings using Replicate AI (15+ facial attributes)
 3. ✅ Upload images to Supabase storage
 4. ✅ Insert celebrity records into database